 With a dual-fuel range, the cooktop is gas and the oven is electric.

 Standard residential oven ranges measure 30 inches wide.
 Larger ranges are 36 inches.
-It’s uncommon to find ovens outside of these two sizes.
+Other oven range sizes are less common.

 No matter the time of year, there’s almost always a sale going on when it comes to appliances.
 Just wait for the next holiday weekend — Presidents’ Day, Memorial Day, and so on — and chances are, you’ll see a reduced price on a range.
 Regardless of whether it’s February or September, Black Friday feels like it’s just around the corner, and there are usually good deals to be had on the mother of all discount days.